yiisoft/yii2/docs/guide/db-migrations.md

     }

 ```
 where `dbConnectionId` is ID of the database application component.
 This approach is much faster to implement and use, you create and apply migrations running migrate command as usual, without providing extra parameters.
-We recommend using [[yii\db\Migration::init()]] with caution though, as in this case the migration history is saved to the database configured in [[yii\console\controllers\MigrateController::db]] (database which MigrateController currently operates on).
+We recommend using [[yii\db\Migration::init()]] with caution though, as in this case the migration history is saved to the database configured in [[yii\console\controllers\MigrateController::db]]
+ - database which MigrateController currently operates on.